20steps/wemonit-bundle/README.md

 ## Features

 - [x] WeMonIt accessible as a configurable Symfony2 service.
-- [ ] Complete CRUD API for WeMonIt.
+- [ ] Complete API for WeMonIt.
-- [ ] Configurable caching of responses to prevent surpassing rate limit.
+- [x] Configurable caching of responses to prevent surpassing rate limit.
 - [ ] Provide some derived KPIs.
 - [ ] Full documentation and some examples.
 - [ ] Prepare for open sourcing of 20steps control.